InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 print(response)
 ```

-If `ImportError` occurs while executing this case, please install the required dependency packages as prompted.​
+If `ImportError` occurs while executing this case, please install the required dependency packages as prompted.
-​

 In the above example, the inference prompt is a tuple structure consisting of (prompt, image).
 Besides this structure, the pipeline also supports prompts in the OpenAI format:

 ```python